 In the United States, judges base their decisions on previous judicial cases (known as case law).
-In other words, if the court decided in favor of web scraping in the LinkedIn < > HiQ case, web scraping of publically available information is considered legal.
+In other words, if the court decided in favor of web scraping in the LinkedIn v.
+HiQ case, web scraping of publicly available information is considered legal.

 To prevent web scraping, some companies use reCAPTCHA and other scraper detection tools.
 At this point, it’s a cat and mouse game between companies and web scrapers.

 Additionally, web scraping does not fall under any U.S. anti-hacking laws.

 Generally, you should not worry about scraping the web from a legal standpoint.